Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Singular value decomposition (SVD)

 In a typical observation run, one encounters BBH template triggers from thousands of glitches, which are vectors in $\mathcal{D}$.
-In contrast, the number of degrees of freedom (or, equivalently, basis vectors) of the $\chi^2$ is typically much smaller in order to contain computational cost.
+In contrast, the number of DOFs (or, equivalently, basis vectors) of the $\chi^2$ is typically much smaller in order to contain computational cost.
 The glitches, therefore, span a high-dimensional space; it helps to whittle this down to a lower-dimensional space that continues to approximate the space of those glitches well.
 Basically, the glitches must project substantially on this smaller dimensional space.
 This projection helps reduce the cost of computing the $\chi^2$.
-The goal is achieved by employing the singular value decomposition (SVD) procedure to the selected blip or tomte glitches, thereby constructing a lower-dimensional space.
+The goal is achieved by applying the SVD procedure to a subset of glitches from each glitch class, thereby constructing a lower-dimensional space for that class.
 This section briefly reviews the SVD algorithm, an important tool used in this study.
 The SVD algorithm factors a matrix $B$ into a product of three matrices,

 or, in terms of elements of matrices,